Ryansousa10/Car_API/README.md

 - 🏎️ **InvalidBrandException** The InvalidBrandException class is a custom exception that is thrown when the car's brand is invalid.
 It extends RuntimeException and contains information about the invalid brand.

+- 🏎️ **InvalidChassiIdException** The InvalidChassiIdException class is a custom exception that extends RuntimeException.
+It is used to represent specific proposals related to invalid chassis IDs.
+This exception's primary function is to signal that an error related to a specific chassis ID has occurred, typically when a chassis ID not found is requested or found to be in an invalid state.

 - 🏎️ **CarRepository** The CarRepository interface is a Spring Data JPA interface that extends JpaRepository.
 It provides ready-made methods for accessing the database related to the Car entity.
 No implementation is required as Spring Data JPA takes care of it.

 <h2><strong>Problem solved:</strong></h2>